rvanbruggen/HackoladeGithubRepo/1-Customers/Pepsi/Pepsi CLI and CICD example.md

-# Welcome to the Hackolade CLI example for Pepsi! *"
+# Welcome to the Hackolade CLI example for Pepsi!

+Here are a few examples for the Hackolade CLI!
 ## 1. We will simulate the reverse engineering of a MongoDB database into a Hackolade model"

 Let's use the Hackolade CLI to reverse engineer a model.